tidev/alloy/README.md

 For example, if the widget was imported to the name `foo` and the internal ID of a control was `b` - the reference would be '#foo:#b'.

-If your widget would like to export properties and/or functions, it should use exports.
+If your widget would like to export properties and/or functions, it should use CommonJS `exports` command.

 In your app controller, you would then be able to access them referencing the widget reference and the name of the property.